yangcheng24/yangcheng24.github.io/README.md

 ### Terminology

-- Zero-shot classification: the model recognize a certain class, without having been trained on any sample of this class before.
+- **Zero-shot classification**: the model recognize a certain class, without having been trained on any sample of this class before.
-- Few-shot classification: the model recognize a certain class, with having been trained on only a few samples of this class before.
+- **Few-shot classification**: the model recognize a certain class, with having been trained on only a few samples of this class before.

 As I said in the Introduction, PointCLIP tries to transfer the pretrained knowledge in 2D image in CLIP to the recognition of 3D point clouds, so it is necessary to introduce the main principles of CLIP here.

 ### A revisit to CLIP

-CLIP (Contrastive Language–Image Pretraining) is a multimodal vision-language model developed by OpenAI.
-Its goal is to understand the relationship between images and text, which is achieved by representing images and text in the same embedding space.
+**CLIP** (Contrastive Language–Image Pretraining) is a multimodal vision-language model developed by OpenAI.
+Its goal is to understand the relationship between images and text, which is achieved by **representing images and text in the same embedding space**.
 In this space, associated images and texts are mapped closer together.
 Now, let me explain how it works by dividing its pipeline into three parts and explaining each part one by one.

 <div align="center">
     <img src="CLIP.png" width="700"/>
 </div>

-- Contrastive Pre-Training: CLIP is trained with a contrastive learning approach.
+- **Contrastive Pre-Training**: CLIP is trained with a contrastive learning approach.
 This technique pushes the model to identify which data are similar and which are different.
 CLIP is trained to bring related images and text closer while distancing unrelated images and text in the embedding space.
-- Creating a Dataset Classifier from Label Text: After CLIP is pre-trained, we get the optimized text- and image encoders, then it can be used for downstream tasks, such as image classification, without task-specific fine-tuning.
+- **Creating a Dataset Classifier from Label Text**: After CLIP is pre-trained, we get the optimized text- and image encoders, then it can be used for downstream tasks, such as image classification, without task-specific fine-tuning.
 All possible classes the object on the input image may belong to are converted into textual prompts, and we input these textual prompts to the text-encoder, then we get the vectors of these textual prompts in the embedding space.
-- Use for Zero-Shot Prediction: We input unseen image to the image-encoder, then we get the vector of this image in the embedding space, after that we multiply this vector with the vectors of those textual prompts one by one, the biggest one among these multiplications implicates the class the unseen image belongs to.
+- **Use for Zero-Shot Prediction**: We input unseen image to the image-encoder, then we get the vector of this image in the embedding space, after that we multiply this vector with the vectors of those textual prompts one by one, the biggest one among these multiplications implicates the class the unseen image belongs to.

 Now, we can finally introduce our protagonist, PointCLIP.
 The proposed PointCLIP is designed to address the disparity between the scale and diversity of 2D and 3D datasets, aiming to improve the understanding of 3D point cloud data.
-The primary idea behind PointCLIP is to leverage the pre-trained knowledge from the CLIP model, using it to carry out zero-shot learning on point clouds.
+The primary idea behind PointCLIP is to **leverage the pre-trained knowledge from the CLIP model**, using it to carry out zero-shot learning on point clouds.

 To facilitate this, point clouds are converted into representations that are compatible with CLIP by generating point-projected images from multiple views.
 This step bridges the modal gap between 2D and 3D data, making the point clouds easier for the model to process.
 Importantly, this is a cost-effective approach that doesn't require pre-transformation of the data, further enhancing its practical value.